JuliaPOMDP/DiscreteValueIteration.jl/README.md

 ```

 The state ordering is required for backwards induction value iteration, where the value function must be updated in a
 specific order.
-For MDPs that do not require a state ordering, the stateOrder variable can be defined in the following
+For MDPs that do not require a state ordering, the stateOrder variable is set by
-way:

 ```julia
 stateOrder    = {[1,nStates]} # nStates is the total number of states in your MDP